BassemMagdi0007/Fake-News-Detection/README.md

  3- Run the project.

-   To run the project on jupyter notebook
+To run the project on jupyter notebook:

  1- Put all the files in one folder.